Nehemiah P. Clarke House

 The Nehemiah P. Clarke House is a historic house in St. Cloud, Minnesota, United States.

+History

 It was built in 1893 for Nehemiah P. Clarke (1836–1912), who arrived in St. Cloud as a pioneer in 1856 and made his fortune in retail, lumbering, and other business ventures.

 The house was listed on the National Register of Historic Places in 1982 for its local significance in the themes of architecture and commerce.
 It was nominated for its outstanding Queen Anne architecture and its association with Clarke.